-The allowance is set as a percentage of total general government sector expenses (excluding GST payments to the States).
-The rates applied across the Budget and forward estimates are reviewed periodically by Treasury and Finance.
+The CBA is set as a percentage of total General Government Sector expenses (excluding GST payments to the States).
+The CBA applied across the Budget and forward estimates is reviewed periodically by Treasury and Finance.
 The CBA is reduced for earlier forward estimate years as program estimates are progressively updated, thereby decreasing the bias.

-Drawdowns (which are reflected as reductions) of the conservative bias allowance are treated as parameter variations and are consistent with long standing practice.
+Drawdowns (which are reflected as reductions) of the CBA are treated as parameter variations and are consistent with long standing practice.
 Such adjustments do not realise any actual budgetary savings, nor offset Government spending measures, as the CBA is always reduced to zero prior to the commencement of the budget year.
 That is, the CBA does not affect the accrual level of government spending - it is only a device to improve the accuracy of the forward estimates.